Poincaré separation theorem: Proof

 An algebraic proof, based on the variational interpretation of eigenvalues, has been published in Magnus' Matrix Differential Calculus with Applications in Statistics and Econometrics.
 From the geometric point of view, B^{T}AB can be considered as the orthogonal projection of A onto the linear subspace spanned by B, so the above results follow immediately.

-An alternative proof can be made for the case where B is a principle submatrix of A, demonstrated by Steve Fisk.
+An alternative proof can be made for the case where B is a principal submatrix of A, demonstrated by Steve Fisk.

 Applications

 When considering two mechanical systems, each described by an equation of motion, that differ by exactly one constraint (such that $n-r =1$), the natural frequencies of the two systems interlace.

 This has an important consequence when considering the frequency response of a complicated system such as a large room.
 Even though there may be many modes, each with unpredictable modes shapes that will vary as details change such as furniture being moved, the interlacing theorem implies that the modal density (average number of modes per frequency interval) remains predictable and approximately constant.
 This allows for the technique of modal density analysis.